-Deliverable Due Dates Scoring If there are no changes that need to be made to the current quarter's provider roster, please submit the Provider Roster Attestation.
-If changes do need to be made to the current quarter's provider roster, please submit the supporting information in one of the two approved ways.
-Deductions will be made in these cases: 0.10 point deduction (up to a maximum of 0.50 point) for each piece of missing information noted in Measure Description.
-0.25 point deduction (up to a maximum of 1.0 point): Discrepancy between Medical Staff Office (MSO)/Profiles/Change Reports/Credentialing Packet and Provider Quarter 2Quarter 4Quarter 6 2.0 points
+Deliverable Due Dates Scoring

+• If there are no changes that need to be made to the Quarter 2 2.0 points

+current quarter's provider roster, please indicate so Quarter 4

+in the comments section of the roster.

+• If cha nges do need to be made to the current

+quarter's provider roster, please submit the

+supp orting information in one of the two approved

+ways Deductions will be made in these cases:

+С 0.10 point deduction (up to a maximum of

+0.50 point) for each piece of missing

+information noted in Measure Description.

+С 0.25 point deduction (up to a maximum of

+1.0 point): Discrepancy between Medical

+Staff Office (MSO)/Profiles/Change

+Reports/Credentialing Packet and Provider

-Roster.
-Discrepancies that will affect scoring are: Providers in one source and not the other.
+Roster. are: Discrepancies that will affect scoring • Providers in one source and not the other.
 Additions/terminations reported via PIP that should have been reported via entity's contractual method > 1 month prior